nfriedly/node-bestzip/readme.md

 `cd build/ && bestzip ../build.zip *`

 This will not include the build/ folder, it's contents will be top-level.

+When using the programmatic API, the same effect may be achieved by passing in the `cwd` option.

 ## Breaking changes for v2